AnkitSingh0702/WeatherApi_ExpressJs/README.md

 # WeatherApi_ExpressJs
-This api will return some important information related to weather, filtered from open weather api.
+This api will return some important information related to weather,from open weather api.